Isaiah Chapter 42

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-have called you in righteousnessבְצֶדֶק
+who called you with righteousnessבְצֶדֶק

 Pronunciation:ḇᵊṣeḏeq For more info click here